 Private Google Access for on-premises hosts

-On-premises hosts can reach Google APIs and services over a Cloud VPN or Cloud Interconnect connection from your data center to GCP.
-On-premises hosts don't need external IP addresses; instead, they use internal RFC 1918 IP addresses.
+On-premises hosts can reach Google APIs and services by using Cloud VPN or Cloud Interconnect from your on-premises network to Google Cloud.
+On-premises hosts can send traffic from the following types of source IP addresses:

 To enable Private Google Access for on-premises hosts, you must configure DNS, firewall rules, and routes in your on-premises and VPC networks.
-You don't need to enable Private Google Access for any subnets in your VPC network as you would for Private Google Access for GCP VM instances.
+You don't need to enable Private Google Access for any subnets in your VPC network as you would for Private Google Access for Google Cloud VM instances.

 Google publicly publishes DNS A records that resolve the domains to a VIP range.
 Even though the ranges are from a public IP range, Google does not publish routes for them.
 Therefore, you must add a custom route advertisement on a Cloud Router and have an appropriate custom static route in your VPC network for the VIP's destination.